Bira/octopus-carnival/_drafts/wir-neverwinter-thayans.md

 Conversely, Oghma's Faithful might be approached my mysterious but generous patrons who wish to hire them to perform some important magical research...

+Oh, we also get full stats for the stolen **Ring of Dragons**, which might make a cool magic item for the PCs if they manage to acquire it.
+It's a Level 7 Rare item.
+Wearing it gives you the ability to speak, read, and write Draconic, and to communicate telepathically with dragons in your line of sight.
+It also has two active daily powers.
+One of them makes your location known to every evil dragon within a day's travel, which would theoretically work to summon allies but is likely to backfire for PCs.
+The other projects sustainable illusion of a dragon of up to Gargantuan size within 40 squares of you.
+It can make sounds and move, and generally does a convincing job of looking like you summoned an elder dragon bodyguard.
+However it will pop like a soap bubble if it touches anything or is hit by an attack.

 ## Relationships

 New Neverwinter has just started to look into Thayan activities in the region,